 Welcome to The Biotrotter

-Sharing stories of nature conservation
+Sharing stories about conservation

 Orangutan Research on Borneo

 Wilhelm Osterman, founder of The Biotrotter, is currently on Borneo: I am conducting research on wild orangutans as a research assistant through the university in Zürich.
 I will live stay at Tuanan research station, trekking in muddy swamp forests.
 I will observe their habits all day long and at the same time he will also work with conservation of the orangutans

 Environmentalists going to South America